 Articular cartilage is a unique tissue in joint that is constantly subjected to stress and is very vulnerable to traumatic injury or degenerative conditions.
-This is especially true it in large weight-bearing joints such as the knee.
-When a teenage, young adult, or middle-age adult has a localized area of a full thickness cartilage or a full thickness cartilage and bone defect, this is in affect a localized area of osteoarthritis.
+This is especially true in large weight-bearing joints such as the knee.
+When a teenage, young adult, or middle-age adult has a localized area of a full thickness cartilage or a full thickness cartilage and bone defect, this is in effect a localized area of osteoarthritis.

 The workup for determining if a patient is a candidate for a fresh osteoarticular allograft is very important.
 Alignment must be assessed to make sure they are not putting extra stress on the affected compartment, the patient should have intact ligaments so there is no instability (or be able to have a concurrent ligament reconstruction), and it is important to determine that the patient has a normal amount of meniscus present to provide cushioning to the joint so that the joint is not overloaded.
 In addition, it is important that there not be cartilage lesions on the opposing articular cartilage surface, “a bipolar lesion”, because these types of lesions do not do as well with any type of cartilage resurfacing procedure.
-Another important piece of the workup is obtaining sizing xrays of the knee such that the appropriate size donor graft can be obtaining in the future.
+Another important piece of the workup is obtaining sizing x-rays of the knee such that the appropriate size donor graft can be obtaining in the future.

-One of the keys for success of an osteoarticular allograft is transplanting a refrigerated allograft within the first 15-28 days postoperatively.
+One of the keys for success of osteoarticular allografts is transplanting a refrigerated allograft within the first 15-28 days postoperatively.
 It takes 14 days for assessment of the grafts to make sure there are no viral or bacterial contaminants.
 We strive to implant the grafts as soon as possible once they have passed testing to try and provide the most viable cells to the patient.

-It is very important that a careful assessment be made as to whether a patient is a candidate for the surgery.
+It is very important that a careful assessment be made as to whether a patient is a candidate for this surgery.
 In addition, while this procedure is not felt to be a cure for arthritis, many patients can get 10 years or more of significant improved outcomes with this surgery.
 In effect, this is a “biologic resurfacing” procedure and it is important to recognize that not all patients can return back to full impact activities after the surgery.